 - Any last minute questions or concerns you may need addressed

 All of the above factors will also govern the amount of visits to our Seattle, WA office you will need to make throughout your dental implant treatment period.
 For example, a single tooth dental implant surgery typically takes one to two hours from the time you arrive until you awaken from the anesthesia.
 This also includes the amount of time it takes to put on your gown, hair cap, and other surgical dressing preparations before you are able to enter the sterile surgical environment.

 Does getting an implant hurt?

 With nearly any surgical procedure, you will feel some sort of discomfort.
 Whether it is the insertion of the IV for the anesthesia, or discomfort you may feel after the surgery.
 However, most patients report that their pain was tolerable after their dental implant surgery.
 In fact, the majority of patients said the discomfort was a lot less than they expected.
-Dr. Wilma Shen DDS will prescribe pain medications to help with any discomfort you may experience once you get home.
+Our doctor will prescribe pain medications to help with any discomfort you may experience once you get home.